cronkitedata/dataj/content/coursedocs/memo.md

 Key deadlines:

-March 27:  A three paragraph description of your proposed story memo April 11:  Update #1 - your hypotheses and first stabs at the data April 17  :  Update #2: Your nut graf and b-matter April 24:   Final story memo and documentation .
-Yes, this is the day before Thanksgiving.
-You are welcome to submit it earlier, but this is the drop-dead date.
+March 27:  A three paragraph description of your proposed story memo

+April 11:  Update #1 - your hypotheses and first stabs at the data

+April 17  :  Update #2: Your nut graf and b-matter

+April 24:   Final story memo and documentation .

 My hope is that much of the work on this project can be done in labs during class time.

 ## The proposal

 In your story memo proposal, you should provide the name of a dataset you want to use as a spine for a story idea.
-This doesn't have to be a "numbers" story, and it can take many forms.
-You might use a dataset to:

-* Find a place to center your reporting on a topic
-* Create a visual story using charts and narrative form.
-* Propose the nut graf of an investigative story based on analysis you do from the data.
+Don't think of this as a "numbers" story.
+Instead, consider the range of material that the data could provide to a story including sweeping findings, leads for people or anecdotes, and places to focus your reporting.

 You are welcome to propose a dataset of your own, but you should choose one of the ones I add to this page as a back-up.
 I also welcome you to talk with me about a topic you'd like to explore but don't know of any readily available data that would fit this project - I might know of one.
 For example, Census data can be used for a wealth of story ideas; there are readily available datasets on companies that have received federal dollars for pandemic relief and disasters, and those that have applied for visas for their workers under various special programs like agriculture or seasonal workers.